Skip to main content

 Step 3 — Generate your first AI bid draft

 Select a scored opportunity and CareBids generates a structured draft response using your CQC profile data.
-The AI references your current rating, your regulated activities, and your service-specific quality evidence — and uses Care Act 2014 language throughout.
-A registered manager with two residential homes told us she went from blank document to reviewer-ready draft in under three hours on her first submission.
-With EasyPQQ, the same job had taken her a full working day because of the manual regulatory cross-referencing.
+The AI references your current rating, your regulated activities, and your service-specific quality evidence — and uses Care Act 2014 language where relevant.
+The output remains a working draft until authorised users verify the sources, factual statements and operational commitments.

 £69/mo